Managed Services

 Note

-If you are planning to setup Chef Automate with External AWS PostgreSQL/OpenSearch services and use backup/restore on these external managed services, follow the steps below:
+If you are planning to set Chef Automate with External AWS PostgreSQL/OpenSearch services and use backup/restore on these externally managed services, follow the steps below:

 Download the Chef Automate Command-Line Tool